 A good strategy for a Christian man when he encounters a flirtatious or immodest woman is to remind himself that she is somebody’s wayward daughter, because to perceive her in this way effectively shuts down lust and stirs up pity and compassion instead.
 Such compassion comes easier to an older man who has daughters or granddaughters of his own.
 But even a younger man can care more for the soul of an immoral woman than for her body.
 Let him see her as a lost sister headed for hell.
 Let him focus on her foolishness instead of her face, her sad choice of self-destruction rather than her arts of self-advertisement.

 A disinclination to work seems especially common on the male side of the human race, especially among men with a lethargic temperament.
 The comic figure called the sluggard who appears frequently in the Book of Proverbs is a man or a boy (Prov.
 6:6, 9; 10:26; 13:4; 20:4; 26:16).
-A boy's laziness may be a sign that he lacks strong fatherly direction, for research has established that a boy's achievement motivation depends mainly on what his father expects from him.
+A boy's laziness may be a sign that he lacks strong fatherly direction, for a boy’s achievement motivation depends in part on what his father expects from him.

 We are not accustomed to viewing laziness as a sinful response to triggering circumstances, but it is.
 The trigger is any sort of demand to work.
 The response is one of noncompliance, which may run the gamut from mild resentment to surly rebellion.
 A lazy person is basically a rebel.
 In the beginning, he is a rebel against his parents and teachers and other adults who try to impose work on him.
 In the end, he finds work distasteful not just because it is work, but also because of its past connections with authority.

 Worry is a sort of chronic fear.
 In His Sermon on the Mount, Jesus gave several compelling reasons not to worry.